danschlz/danschulz.github.io/index.md

 layout: home
 ---

-I find almost everything interesting and can’t get over the sense we live in a golden era where our greatest aesthetic and scientific achievements are widely accessible, often for free.
+I can’t get over the sense we live in a golden era where our greatest aesthetic and scientific achievements are widely accessible, often for free.
 It’s almost [suspicious](https://en.wikipedia.org/wiki/Anthropic_principle).
 If only we had time to appreciate it all.

 Links to a few of my favorite things.